 - Charlotte McEleny, APAC Publisher, The Drum

-“This has been a hugely challenging year for marketers but also one where the very best have demonstrated the difference that great leadership can make.
-With the fourth Global Marketer of the Year award now open we can celebrate the ability of marketing and marketers to drive their businesses forward for the benefit of shareholders, partners and people,” said Stephan Loerke, CEO of WFA.
+“This has been another hugely challenging year but also one where the very best have demonstrated the difference the creativity and innovation within our industry can make.
+In the midst of our struggles, we also need to celebrate the capacity of marketing and marketers to drive their businesses forward for the benefit of shareholders, partners and people,” said Stephan Loerke, CEO of WFA.

 “Marketers have been adapting to major changes in media behavior and consumer lifestyles in the last few years.
 They’ve quickly adopted digital platforms and e-commerce, and created new business models that have allowed their companies to thrive, and continue to thrive.
 It’s been a great test of their ingenuity, ambition, capacity to manage teams and the ability to keep up with the changing nature of the industry.
 We need to celebrate those that have succeeded through it all and truly made a difference to their businesses,” said Raja Rajamannar, WFA President, Chair of the Expert Jury and Chief Marketing and Communications Officer of Mastercard.